charlesfleche/charlesfleche.net/content/Articles/hello-renaud-001/hello-renaud-001.md

 Date: 2021-03-14 09:00
 Tags: software development, c++, windows
 Lang: en
-Abstract: What did I learn recently ?
-Issue #001
+Abstract: What I learned recently: windows linking, github tricks and C++ testing
 Tweet: What I learned recently: windows linking, github tricks and C++ testing #HelloRenaud001

 *At [RodeoFX](https://www.rodeofx.com/) my friend [Renaud](https://github.com/renaudll) and me informally discussed our findings, tips, tricks and sometimes frustration.
 As we are currently no longer working together anymore, this serie of articles aim to keep sharing what I recently learned, with no specific order or priorities.*